Particular/docs.particular.net/samples/azure-service-bus-netstandard/hierarchy-migration/sample.md

     └── samples.asbs.hierarchymigration.endpoint2
 ----- Checking forwarding progress in the migration queue ------ ⌛ Everything forwarded.
 Moving on
------- The subscription Samples.ASBS.HierarchyMigration.Endpoint2 on topic bundle-to-subscribe-to has been changed to forward to… ------
+------ The subscription 'Samples.ASBS.HierarchyMigration.Endpoint2' on topic 'bundle-to-subscribe-to' has been changed to forward to… ------
 Topics
 ├── bundle-to-publish-to
 │   ├── Samples.ASBS.HierarchyMigration.Endpoint1